Xiaofeng Yang, PhD

 Winship Cancer Institute of Emory University

 The goal of Dr. Yang's work is to develop novel analytical and computational tools to enhance the role of quantitative imaging in cancer radiotherapy to improve the accuracy and precision of radiation therapy.
 His research has put emphasis on applying multimodality imaging for cancer radiotherapy with a focus on prostate cancer.
 His current research projects include image-guided radiotherapy (brachytherapy), MRI-based treatment planning, quantitative imaging biomarker development, advanced image analysis algorithm development and clinical applications.
 In his laboratory, Dr. Yang enjoys mentoring undergraduate and graduate students, postdoctoral fellows and residents in imaging research.
-Dr. Yang has served as a principal investigator for several DOD and Institutional pilot grants.
+Dr. Yang has served as a principal investigator of NIH R01, DoD, and institutional pilot grants.

 Clinic Research Poster Award, Emory Winship Cancer Institute (2012)

 Science Council Research Award, American Association of Physicists in Medicine (2012 and 2013)

 Young Scientist Award, SPIE Medical Imaging (2014 and 2015)

 Cum Laude Poster Award, SPIE Medical Imaging (2011 and 2015)